sylus/website/content/page/resume.md

 **Government of Canada: Statistics Canada ([statcan.gc.ca][statcan], [open.canada.ca][opendata]) <br> // March 2011 – Present**

-**Cloud Operations Team (2018 - Present)**
+**Cloud Native Team (2018 - Present)**

-Technical Architect with a focus on containerization and Kubernetes.
-Notable job functions include the following:
+Senior Technical Architect for the Cloud Native team with a focus on open source and cloud native (CNCF) technologies such as Kubernetes, OCI Containers, and the Open Policy Agent.

-1. Administration, support, and maintenance of multiple Kubernetes clusters on Azure (AKS, ACS Engine)
+1. Architecture, security and maintenance of multiple Kubernetes Clusters using IaC across the software development lifecycle
+2. Deployment and operation of various Horizontal Services which include Artifactory, GitLab, Elastic Cloud, and Vault
-2. Onboarding of teams towards a micro services approach through containerization and cloud native tooling
+3. Onboarding of teams towards a distributed services approach through containerization and cloud native tooling
-3. Creation of various docker images, often along with a corresponding Helm chart.
-(Drupal, Hadoop w/Hive, NiFi, Kylo, etc)
-4. Providing a full CI/CD pipeline either through VSTS, Jenkins and/or GitLab CI with Kubernetes integration
-5. DevTest Labs workflow leveraging formulas / artifacts (calling ansible playbooks) to fully provision a VM
-6. SAS containerization and workflow improvements
-7. JupyterHub for Kubernetes integration
-  - LDAP
-  - WxT theming support
-  - Notebooks for Python, Tensorflow, Stata, SAS, etc
-8. Facilitating container security through tools such as Artifactory, XRay
+4. Provide best practice application architecture for containers as well as tools for tools such as Kustomize and Helm.
+5. Provide a DevSecOps oriented CI/CD pipeline leveraging the key principles laid out by the US DoD
+6. Assist the Data Analytics as a Service project using their own dedicated auto-scaling cluster as well as tools such as Kubeflow
+7. Providing the organization with an Authority to Operate through strict adherance to ITSG-33 Security Controls and alignemt with CIS Benchmarks
+8. Ensure our departmental status as a pathfinder organization is met through open source of the majority of our tools
+9. Sharing all of our experiences, lessons learned through various presentations made to numerous departments as well as Stratosphere

 **Web Content Management Team (2011 - 2017)**